arcolon14/congen-23/README.md

 For information on the download, installation, and documentation of the software, please visit the *Stacks* [website](https://catchenlab.life.illinois.edu/stacks/).

+## Repository for the exercise

+A copy of this document and the associated data can be found in <https://github.com/arcolon14/congen-23>.

 ## Preparing the environment

+**NOTE:** the directory hierarchy in the commands below referes to the ConGen2023 server.

 Make a directory for the Stacks assignment.